ElVinto/semi_online_task_allocation/README.md

 ## Setup

-This tool required python 2.7 and cplex v 12.6 or greater.
+This tool required python 2.7 and cplex v 12.6 or higher.

 ## Command Line
 ```